The African Black-Footed Cat: A Small and Vulnerable Feline

 According to most researchers, a female cat is reproductively mature at somewhere between eight and ten months.
 The only time that male and female black-footed cats come together is to mate.
 Mating usually takes place in August or September.
 The female is able to reproduce for only one or two days in this time period and is receptive to a male for just five to ten hours.
 In some areas the female has two litters a year.
 Gestation lasts for a little over two months.

 Black-footed cats live for up to thirteen years in captivity but probably have a shorter lifespan in the wild.

 Kittens at the Philadelphia Zoo

-The kittens are born in November or December in an underground burrow or in old termite mound.
+The kittens are born in November or December in an underground burrow or an old termite mound.
 The litter consists of one to four kittens, but generally two are born.
 In the wild the male takes no part in raising the youngsters.
 The mother frequently transfers her kittens to a new den as they mature, most likely to avoid attracting the interest of predators.

 The young cats develop rapidly.
-One researcher observed that even a five week old kitten could kill and eat a live mouse brought to it by its mother.
+One researcher observed that even a five-week-old kitten could kill and eat a live mouse brought to it by its mother.
 The short mating time of the adults and the rapid development of the youngsters probably make the cats less vulnerable to attack by larger animals.
-These animals include jackals, caracals, hyenas and birds of prey.
+These animals include jackals, caracals, hyenas, and birds of prey.

 A Very Young Black-Footed Cat at Brookfield Zoo

 Some Notable Zoo Births